In This Article

-There are certain things accepted as hard truths within the beauty industry.
+There are certain hard truths within the beauty industry.
 Vitamin C can brighten dark spots, for example, and hyaluronic acid moisturizes—or does it?
 As it turns out, there’s a lot about hyaluronic acid we weren’t aware of—like the difference between it and sodium hyaluronate (which is actually a salt rock).
 Or how that “99% hyaluronic acid” serum you’ve been slathering on really isn’t 99% hyaluronic acid at all, but rather a mixture of hyaluronic acid and water.
 We know—what?!

 First things first—what exactly is hyaluronic acid?
 For starters, it’s a molecule that is naturally found in your skin as well as the connective tissue in your body.
 “Hyaluronic acid is a naturally occurring polysaccharide found in the human body,” Benjamin explains.
 “It acts as a cushioning and lubrication agent for our joints, nerves, hair, skin, and eyes.”

 According to Shamban, hyaluronic acid's main uses and benefits are keeping skin moist and lubricated.
 "It is a super star at alleviating dry skin," she says.
 "Hyaluronic acid is a moisture binder, which means that it will attach itself to the water in the cells making them 'plump.'"

 You can even take hyaluronic acid as a supplement, but we recommend consulting a doctor before you do so.
 Normally, it's most popularly used as a topical treatment like a serum or gel lotion, but it's also used for filler injections.